We earn commissions using affiliate links.

-There is a range of special software to encrypt your hard drive or separate files.
+There is a range of special software to encrypt your hard drive or separate files on Windows 10.
 We are going to review the best of them and you will learn about their features and how to use them.

 The best tools to encrypt your hard drive

 This is a standard disk encryption tool built into the Windows operating system.
 Many use it without installing third-party programs.

 Indeed, why should they need to, if everything is already in the system?
 On the one hand, they are right.
 On the other hand, the code is closed, and there is no certainty that no backdoors were left in it for the FBI and other interested parties to be able to access the files.

 Disk encryption is performed using the AES-128 or AES-256 algorithm.
 You are able to store the key in the Trusted Platform Module (TPM) on the computer itself or on a flash drive.